fabiopernisi/metropolis/README.md

 # Exploration of Non-Zero-Temperature Adaptive Monte Carlo in Neural Network Training

 This repository hosts a notebook that extends the research presented in "Training neural networks using Metropolis Monte Carlo and an adaptive variant" by Whitelam et al. (2022), accessible at [arXiv:2205.07408](https://arxiv.org/abs/2205.07408).
+This notebook was developed by Giosuè Castellano, Alan Picucci and Fabio Pernisi (myself).

 ## Background
 The referenced paper investigates the application of the zero-temperature Metropolis Monte Carlo method for neural network training.
 This approach aims to minimize a loss function through an algorithm that initially resembles Gradient Descent.
 In the original version, as described by Whitelam and colleagues, the algorithm updates each network weight $x_i$ by adding a Gaussian random number $\epsilon_i$, as follows: